SciBiteLtd/centree-devops/README.md

 the [Application configuration] file and it should look something like this:

 ```
-      # Uncumment the next lines if you want to override the self signed certificate with your own
+      # Uncomment the next lines if you want to override the self signed certificate with your own
-      - SERVER_SSL_KEY_STORE=/var/lib/app/data/ssl/ontologymanager.p12
+      - SERVER_SSL_KEY_STORE=/var/lib/app/data/ssl/cert.p12
       - SERVER_SSL_KEY_STORE_TYPE=PKCS12
       - SERVER_SSL_KEY_ALIAS=ontologymanager
       - SERVER_SSL_KEY_STORE_PASSWORD=changeme